qq1012510777/cuDFNsys/README.md

 # Manual
 Right now, I provide a quickstart guide to explain how can one do simulations with _cuDFNsys_ functions.
 See QuickStartGuide/src/QuickStartGuide.cu.

-To compile and run QuickStartGuide example, run compileCode.sh in the directory-'QuickStartGuide'.
+To compile and run QuickStartGuide example, run `make` in the directory-'QuickStartGuide'.

-For example, run the command with your shell: **bash compileCode.sh 1000 500 5e5 0**
+Then, run the command in your shell: `./QuickStartGuide 10000`

-Explanations of the four arguments:

-* Number of particles: 1000

-* Number of time steps: 500

-* Delta t: 5e5

-* Diffusion (molecular): 0
+The number `10000` above means that 10000 particles are injected.

+Note that the particles' information (e.g., positions) are 2D.
+You have to transform them into 3D data with the command `./Transform2DH5ParticleDataTo3D 0 DFN_mesh.h5`.

 # Directories